HugCls/HugCls/README.md

-2024-09-10: "Don't be pushed around by the fears in your mind.
-Be led by the dreams in your heart." - Roy T. Bennett
+2024-09-11: "Remember to look up at the stars and not down at your feet." - Stephen Hawking